marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 In <https://futureofcoding.slack.com/archives/C5T9GPWFL/p1586869277389100?thread_ts=1584718837.435500&cid=C5T9GPWFL> you suggested that you're trying to separate goals from solutions and focus on the former.
 That's reasonable as a goal for this particular page.
 (It's also why I find this page unsatisfying.)
 But it also seems reasonable for it to trigger conversations about the how.
 That doesn't feel like "missing the point".
 Isn't that sort of conversation what this page is designed to engender?

 Perhaps it will help to triangulate by bringing up my mission: <http://akkartik.name/about>.
 Not to brag, but we're attacking highly overlapping if not isomorphic problems.
 By definition I should have addressed any shortcomings I bring up here.
 It stays high-level, focuses on goals, but also indicates the sorts of trade-offs I'm willing to make.
 I'd love to receive similar criticism from you about what it's lacking.
-I should probably update it after my recent efforts writing my paper :sweat_smile: It's quite possible there's a cultural chasm here from me spending too much time on HN.
+I should probably update it after my recent efforts writing my paper 😅 It's quite possible there's a cultural chasm here from me spending too much time on HN.
 I'd love to understand it better.

 Perhaps it would help to drill down into which comments you consider to be missing the point.
 It might require a private conversation, but it might help make this conversation more concrete.
 Here, I'll start by summarizing how I view the top-level comments: